 Competitors in the prototype and quick-turn PCBs production industry include larger companies as well as small domestic manufacturers.
 The three largest independent domestic prototype and quick-turn PCB manufacturers in North America are DDI Corp., TTM Technologies, Inc. and Merix Corporation.
 Though each of these companies produces prototype PCBs to varying degrees, in many ways they are not direct competitors with Advanced Circuits.
 In recent years, each of these firms has primarily focused on producing boards with higher layer counts in response to the off shoring of low and medium layer count technology to Asia.
 Compared to Advanced Circuits, prototype and quick-turn PCB production accounts for much smaller portions of each of these firm's revenues.
-Further, these competitors often have much greater customer concentrations and a greater portion of sales through large electronics manufacturers, often with revenues under \$20 million that have long-term customer relationships and typically produce both prototype and quick-turn PCBs and production PCBs for small OEMs and EMS companies.
-The competitive factors in prototype and quick-turn production PCBs generally include large companies, including Asian manufacturers, where price is the key competitors in the long lead-time production PCBs generally include large companies, including Asian
+Further, these competitors often have much greater customer concentrations and a greater portion of sales through large electronics manufacturing services intermediaries.
+Beyond large, public companies, Advanced Circuits' competitors include numerous small, local and regional manufacturers, often with revenues under \$20 million that have long-term customer relationships and typically produce both prototype and quick-turn PCBs and production PCBs for small OEMs and EMS companies.
+The competitive factors in prototype and quick-turn production PCBs are response time, quality, error-free production and customer service.
+Competitors in the long lead-time production PCBs generally include large companies, including Asian manufacturers, where price is the key competitive factor.